-During the first week of your initial CraftPlus implementation, and during the first week or two of each school year thereafter, it is imperative that you assess second-grade students with either Assessment-Form A or Form B. After reviewing both assessments determine which is most appropriate for the majority of your students.
-(See Section I, Supporting Templates and Forms at the end of this section.)
+During the first week of your initial CraftPlus® implementation, and during the first week or two of each school year after that, it is imperative that you assess kindergarten students with the CraftPlus®Primary Writing Stages Assessment.

-A pre-assessment provides base line information.
-It shows student growth over time, helps you assess the writing level of each student (Initial, Developing, Fluent, Fluent Plus), and provides information to plan and differentiate your initial Target Skills-mini-lessons.
+This assessment provides baseline information.
+It shows student growth over time, helps you assess what each child knows about the oral-to-written code, and provides information to plan and differentiate your initial Target Skills mini-lessons.